lindsaysack/Robo_Assist/README.md

 ## To view app

 1. `npm install`
-2. Currently set to run on localhost:1337 `npm run start:dev`
+2. To use the Robo-API, you must follow the commands to make requests to localhost:3000
+3. To start running the app, enter `npm run start:dev` and visit localhost:1337